jasonjohnson/market/README.md

 #### Ideas

+* With the context something has, it almost always makes the right decisions
+* Constraints create interesting problems
 * Harvest, transport, and protect enough spice to the market to meet demand
 * Construction cost (time and spice)
 * Upkeep cost (spice)